Ex-Russian spy Sergei Skripal allegedly poisoned: What to know

 The Kremlin has rejected suggestions it was behind the poisoning, with officials saying on March 12 they have not heard any official statements of Russian involvement.

-Fox News’ Kathleen Joyce, Katherine Lam, Travis Fedschun, Lucia I. Suarez Sang and The Associated Press contributed to this report.
+Fox News’ Kathleen Joyce, Katherine Lam, Travis Fedschun, Lucia I. Suarez Sang, Madeline Farber, Zoe Szathmary and The Associated Press contributed to this report.